Xan1237/Xander.github.io/README/README.txt

     For the radio buttons it uses a foreach loop to iterate and check if one of the buttons is checked.
 Finally for the slider if the value is equal to
     0. If any of those conditions are true it sets a variable (valid) to false to prevent form submision and then sets the inner html values to display an error message.
 To continue on this subject a pattern is used to validate the phone number to make sure its in the form 000-000-0000.
+Acessibility =>
+    I used the wave Acessibility tool to make sure there were no errors with Acessibility guidelines.
+I also made certain that the color changes do not cause contrast probelms.
+The only issue the wave too flagged was a heading level error that I resolved by not skipping to h3 and using an h2 tag instead. i Also addded some aria atributes to my navigation bar and alt text to images.

 Bibliographie
 Clean background vector art, icons, and graphics for free download (no date) Vecteezy.
 Available at: